yugabyte/yugabyte-db/docs/content/latest/develop/best-practices-ycql.md

 When querying by a secondary index, the original table is consulted to get the columns that aren't specified in the index.
 This can result in multiple random reads across the main table.

-Sometimes a better way is to include the other columns that we're querying that are not part of the index using the [`INCLUDE` clause](../../api/ycql/ddl_create_index/#included-columns).
+Sometimes, a better way is to include the other columns that you're querying that are not part of the index using the [`INCLUDE` clause](../../api/ycql/ddl_create_index/#included-columns).
 When additional columns are included in the index, they can be used to respond to queries directly from the index without querying the table.

 This turns a (possible) random read from the main table to just a filter on the index.

 ### Atomic read modify write operations with UPDATE IF EXISTS

-Operations like `UPDATE ...
-IF EXISTS`, `INSERT ...
-IF NOT EXISTS` which require an atomic read-modify-write, Apache Cassandra uses LWT which requires 4 round-trips between peers.
-These operations are supported in YugabyteDB a lot more efficiently, because of YugabyteDB's CP (in the CAP theorem) design based on strong consistency, and require only 1 Raft-round trip between peers.
-Number & Counter types work the same and don't need a separate "counters" table.
+For operations like `UPDATE ...
+IF EXISTS` and `INSERT ...
+IF NOT EXISTS` that require an atomic read-modify-write, Apache Cassandra uses LWT which requires 4 round-trips between peers.
+These operations are supported in YugabyteDB a lot more efficiently, because of YugabyteDB's CP (in the CAP theorem) design based on strong consistency, and require only a single Raft-round trip between peers.
+Number and counter types work the same and don't need a separate "counters" table.

 ### JSONB document data type

-YugabyteDB has the [`jsonb`](../../api/ycql/type_jsonb/) data type that makes it easy to model json data which does not have a set schema and might change often.
+YugabyteDB supports the [`jsonb`](../../api/ycql/type_jsonb/) data type that makes it easy to model JSON data, which does not have a set schema and might change often.
 You can use JSONB to group less interesting and less accessed columns of a table.
-YCQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the json entries.
+YCQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the JSON entries.

 {{< note title="Use jsonb columns only when necessary" >}}